Wile E. Coyote and the Road Runner: Coyote vs. Acme

 I am beyond proud of the final product, and beyond devastated by WB's decision.
 But in the spirit of Wile E. Coyote, resilience and persistence win the day.

 However, four days later, the decision was reversed.
-Later that day, it was reported that Warner Bros. would instead allow the crew behind Coyote vs. Acme to shop out the film to other possible distributors, with Apple TV+, Netflix, and Amazon MGM Studios being among its potential buyers.
+Later that day, it was reported that Warner Bros. would instead allow the film's crew to shop out to other possible distributors, with Apple TV+, Netflix, and Amazon MGM Studios among its potential buyers.
 Due to the company's handling of the matter, U.S. Congressman Joaquin Castro called for a federal investigation regarding the film's initial cancellation and tax-write off plan, stemming from possible violations of antitrust guidelines.

 On December 8, it was reported that the film had been screened to Paramount Pictures, Netflix, Apple, Amazon, and Sony Pictures.
-Netflix and Paramount made bids for the rights to the film, with the latter planning to release it theatrically.
-Amazon considered making a formal bid, while Sony and Apple declined the offer to bid.
+Netflix and Paramount made bids for the rights, with the latter aiming for theatrical release.
+Amazon considered making a formal bid, while Sony and Apple declined the offer.

-On December 31, Eric Bauza unveiled an official screenshot of the film on social media, depicting Wile E. Coyote and his lawyer seated in the courtroom, all while the film continued to search for a new distributor.
+On December 31, voice actor Eric Bauza unveiled an official screenshot of the film on social media, depicting Wile E. Coyote and his lawyer seated in the courtroom, all while the film continued its search for a distributor.

-In March 2025, Ketchup Entertainment acquired the rights to the film after previously doing so with The Day the Earth Blew Up: A Looney Tunes Movie.
-The film is set to be released on August 28, 2026.
+In March 2025, Ketchup Entertainment acquired the rights for $50 million, after previously doing so with the North American distribution rights to The Day the Earth Blew Up: A Looney Tunes Movie.
+Coyote vs. Acme was theatrically released on August 28, 2026, to critical acclaim.